TALHAA23/intelligent-react-components/docs/fineTunning_v2.md

 }
 ```

-### Combined Variable and Utility Use
+### Combined Variable and Utils Use

-This subsection combines the use of variables and utility functions within a single event listener function.
+This subsection combines the use of variables and utils within a single event listener function.

 **Example 1: Conditional DOM Manipulation with Variable and Utility**